Skip to main content

 As part of a continuing commitment to protect public health and the environment, the DNR periodically updates groundwater quality standards in ch.
 NR 140, Wis.
 Adm.
 Code.
 Since its establishment in 1985, the Natural Resources Board has approved amendments to NR 140 twelve times in order to revise existing standards, establish new standards and clarify rule language.

-In accordance with state groundwater law, the DNR periodically submits a list of substances to the Department of Health Services (DHS) and requests that they review available toxicologic information and provide recommendations for new and/or revised groundwater standards.
-These lists submitted to DHS are designated as NR 140 "cycle" lists.
-DHS then prepares a Scientific Support Document back to DNR which describes the information and methodology used to develop each recommended standard.
+Under state groundwater law the DNR periodically submits a list of substances to the Wisconsin Department of Health Services (DHS) requesting that they review available toxicologic information and provide recommendations for new and/or revised groundwater standards.
+These lists submitted to DHS are known as NR 140 "cycle" lists.
+DHS then prepares a Scientific Support Document for the DNR which describes the information and methodology used to develop each recommended standard.

 We are here